martian-cloud/tharsis-ui/README.md

+# Archived

+⚠️ **This code has been moved**: The UI code for Tharsis has been moved into the main Tharsis repo found [here](https://gitlab.com/infor-cloud/martian-cloud/tharsis/tharsis-api).

+---

 # Tharsis UI

 Tharsis UI is a modern, fast, and user-friendly frontend written in TypeScript using ReactJS.
 Powered by GraphQL and WebSockets, it provides real-time information about changes to your Terraform infrastructure.